 HUMBLE FLEXIBILITY

 While investing benefits from years of experience that builds and refines muscle memory, we must also humbly acknowledge the need for new skills.
-We can start by checking our behavioural biases.
+We can start by checking our behavioral biases.
 One such bias is called “anchoring” - the tendency to hold on to previously established ideas or opinions.
 Our muscle memory may hold on to notions that our supply chains are relatively stable; that physical infrastructure can be depreciated over 30 years; and that employees can continue to commute to work safely.
 Today, we need to understand if those in charge of our investments have stale assumptions about operating environments.
-Are they asking the right questions to understand if the management teams they are betting on can manage through increased weather severity, heat, or rising sea levels that may disrupt supply chains, sink infrastructure, or endanger workers’ health?
+Are they asking the right questions to discern whether the management teams they are betting on can manage through increased weather severity, heat, or rising sea levels that may disrupt supply chains, sink infrastructure, or endanger workers’ health?
 It is humbling to reflect on how little we know about what it will take for businesses to thrive in a world that is much warmer than it is today.
 We must remain flexible to update our assumptions as new information becomes available.

 CONFIDENT ACTION

-We all invest for a variety of reasons, and we likely agree that it is possible to achieve attractive returns from investing in situations that build a more sustainable future – and that this is preferable to investing in situations that directly tear that future down.
-This appreciation will help in challenging times.
 In the short term, businesses that have laid the foundation to be resilient in a rapidly changing world may be volatile.
 Yet despite this, there is something we know with a very high degree of confidence: that the risk of climate disruption is increasing.

 “Some changes (such as droughts, wildfires, and extreme rainfall) are happening faster than scientists previously assessed ... modern humans have never before seen the observed changes in our global climate, and some of these changes are irreversible over the next hundreds to thousands of years.”
 2